julillermo/template-electron-forge-vite-react-ts/README.md

 # About
-This project is my attempt at creating a React template for my future Electron.js projects without heavily relying on existing templates and packages.
-This is a combination of only the following starting points:
+This project is my attempt at creating a React template for my future Electron.js projects.
+The goal was to create a template without relying too much existing templates and packages.
+This project was made primarily for learning purposes.
+However, everyone is welcome to use it as a starting point for their own projects.

+At it's core, this project is a combination of only the following starting points:
   * [Electron Forge](https://www.electronforge.io/) (Vite + TypeScript)
   * [Vite](https://vitejs.dev/) (React + TypeScript)

-This project was made primarily for learning purposes.
-However, everyone is welcome to use it as a starting point for their own projects.
 <br><br>